oaxiom/glbase3/README.md

 $ git clone https://github.com/oaxiom/glbase3.git
 ```

-This will create a directory 'glbase', containing all of the code.
+This will create a directory 'glbase3', containing all of the code.

-Next add glbase to your python path by adding this line to ~/.bash_profile (Mac) or ~/.bashrc (Unix, Linux) or equivalent:
+Next add glbase to your python path by adding this line to ~/.profile (Mac) or ~/.bashrc (Unix, Linux) or equivalent:

 ```
 export PYTHONPATH=/Users/name/tools:$PYTHONPATH